How to apply to the CEMS MIM Programme

 ● Provide proof of proficiency in English (if not mother tongue) through any of the following (minimum level): TOEFL iBT100; IELTS (Academic)/IELTS Indicator 7.0; CPE C; CAE B; BEC Higher B; Pearson test of English Academic (PTE) 68; have a Bachelor’s diploma entirely taught in English from an English speaking country or in a CEMS or EQUIS/AACSB-accredited institution; have passed one of the CEMS-accredited locally accepted English exams; A-level GCSE issued in Singapore.

-Currently, due to the situation related to the COVID-19 pandemic, the CEMS MIM accepts the following online tests:
+Currently, the CEMS MIM accepts the following online tests:

 TOEFL iBT Special Home Edition test: a minimum score of 100 is required in the Internet-based TOEFL (iBT) with a score of at least 20 in each section